BenthicSubstrateMapping/PyHum/README.md

 1. This software has been tested with Python 2.7 on Linux Fedora 16 & 20, Ubuntu 12 -- 17, Windows 7.
 Python 3 is not yet supported

-2. This software has (so far) been used only with Humminbird 798, 898, 998, 1198, 1199 and ONIX series instruments.
+2. This software has (so far) been used only with Humminbird 700, 800, 900, 1100, HELIX, MEGA and ONIX series instruments.

-3. PyHum is not yet compatable with newer HELIX/MEGA systems
+3. PyHum is not yet tested with SOLIX, ICE, ION, PMAX systems.
+Please make example data available and we'll see what we can do!

 ### Contents